 Client Proofing Capabilities

-There are a few different ways that you can share photos with clients, and they all have their pros and cons.
+There are a few different ways that you can share photos with clients online, and they all have their pros and cons.
 Let's take a closer look at the methods (and programs) that photographers use to share photos with their clients.

-While this way to share photos has probably been around the longest, that doesn't mean that it's the most effective anymore.
-The main downside to using a USB stick or a DVD to send photos to your clients is that it will have to be physically delivered to your customers rather than allowing them to access their photoshoot online.
-For that reason, this is a less convenient method of sharing photos.
+While this method of sharing photos with clients has been around for some time, that is no longer the case.
+The primary disadvantage of using a USB stick to deliver photos to clients is that it has to be physically delivered to them.
+This is a less popular method of sharing photos.

 File Sharing Service

 Using a file-sharing service is a straightforward way to give your clients access to your gallery of photos.
 File-sharing services let you create a link you send to your clients that will get them to their photos even if they are not the most technologically sophisticated.